caithomas6789/Museum-ETL-Pipeline/README.md

 ## Files 🗂️

-In this folder you will find files required the run the pipeline.
+In this folder, you will find files required the run the pipeline.

 - `README.md`
     - This is the file you are currently reading.